-Keys Solar Rx – This sunscreen has been rated #1 by Consumer Reports and offers UVA and UVB protection with 20.5% uncoated nano zinc oxide as its active ingredient (~25 nm).
+Keys Solar Rx – This sunscreen has been rated #1 by Consumer Reports and offers broad spectrum UVA and UVB protection with 20.5% uncoated zinc oxide as its active ingredient.
+It is processed in a special way to create a transparent look rather than the bluish tint you may have seen with zinc oxide sunscreens.
+Any sunscreen that is transparent will have nanoparticles in it.
 (See information on nanoparticles below).
-It is vegan, gluten-free, chemical-free, not tested on animals and made in the USA.
+It is vegan, gluten-free, soy-free chemical-free, not tested on animals, no preservatives and made in the USA.
 This is not a product for extreme hot weather, sports or swimming but daily use.

-Other Ingredients: organic sunflower oil, organic beeswax, organic jojoba oil and sunflower vitamin E, shea butter, avocado fruit oil, black seed oil, carrot seed oil, vegetable glycerin USP, red palm vegetable wax, aloe vera, blood orange essential oil, clary sage essential oil, rosemary essential oil.
+Inactive Ingredients: Purified water, shea butter, avocado fruit oil, black seed oil, carrot seed oil, vegetable glycerin USP, red palm oil (sustainable), aloe vera, blood orange essential oil, clary sage essential oil, rosemary essential oil.

 The EWG rates products from 1 to 10 with 1 being the best score and 10 the worst.
 Keys Solar Rx has a 1 rating.

 Recommended by Mary Cordaro, Safe Baby Healthy Child’s Healthy Building, Indoor Environmental and Product Expert and Certified Baubiologist.